Crystalline blue padlock with circuit board internals and dissolving translucent cubes on a grid background

 export MATHPIX_APP_KEY="4eb...366"

-The fix is straightforward in principle: your shell config should reference keys, not contain them.
-The actual values must live in a secure store like macOS Keychain, 1Password, or an equivalent key manager, and be resolved only at interactive shell startup.
+Your shell config should reference keys, not contain them.
+The values live in macOS Keychain and are resolved dynamically.

 The solution is a clean architectural split:

-Secret management architecture
+Keychain-based secret management architecture

 _SECRETS=(